-The focus of this unit is to explore anatomical and biomechanical concepts, the body's responses to physical activity, and stress management processes, to improve the performance of themselves and others in physical activity.
-The sporting context studied in this unit will be selected from one of the WACE practical examination sports.
+The focus of this unit is functional anatomy and exercise physiology concepts and how students apply these to their own and others' performance.
+The sporting context studied in this unit will be selected from one of the WACE practical sports.

-The focus of this unit is to identify the relationship between skill, strategy and the body in order to improve the effectiveness and efficiency of performance.
-The sporting context studied in this unit will be selected from one of the WACE practical examination sports.
+The focus of this unit is biomechanical, psychological and motor learning and coaching concepts and how students apply these to their own and others' performance.
+The sporting context studied in this unit will be selected from one of the WACE practical sports.